Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Outlook

 \section{Outlook}

-We have offered a simple argument that the X-ray corona in a binary system can act as an autonomous heat engine, cyclically extracting work from the thermal disequilibrium between the high-temperature heat source associated with the black hole and the low-temperature cooling by inverse Compton scattering of the soft photons from the disk.
+We have offered a simple argument that the X-ray corona in a binary system can act as an autonomous heat engine, cyclically extracting work from the thermal disequilibrium between the high-temperature heat source associated with the BH and the low-temperature cooling by inverse Compton scattering of the soft photons from the disk.
 Just as the piston in the engine of a car can move with greatly varying frequency, as long as its motion is not fast relative to the rate of combustion of the gasoline, various macroscopic modes of the X-ray corona (which may be acoustic or magnetoacoustic) can be maintained by the thermal feedback that we have described.
 Since our proposal depends on the ``pair thermostat'', a clear prediction of this proposed model is that the QPOs and other related active phenomena should only be observed when the high-energy tail of the distribution for the photons has an appreciable component beyond the pair-production threshold of 1 MeV.

 Naturally occurring heat engines are common in nature: we have mentioned pulsating stars; another heat engine familiar to astrophysicists are plasma convection cells.
-Their dynamics, however, has not been much studied by theoretical physicists and the standard tools of equilibrium statistical mechanics are not applicable to them.
+Their dynamics in time, however, has not been much studied by theoretical physicists and the standard tools of equilibrium statistical mechanics are not applicable to them.
 The work generated by the coronal engine that we have proposed could provide a major additional source of turbulence in the relevant magnetohydrodynamic models.
-Moreover, it can give rise to {\it jet engines}, which could explain the hints that QPOs and jets may be connected with the hard state of the corona.
+Moreover, it can explain the hints that QPOs and jets may be connected with the hard state of the corona.
 We are currently working on a more detailed formulation of this dynamical model and a more precise comparison with the available data.